-What is the big joke here?
 If you learn to obey, your heart is instantly pure.
 What is your problem?
 Your problem is the ego, isn't it?
-It is the ego that says: "I will not obey or the ego that says: "Well, was the Guru in His proper mind when He said that?
-Maybe He was joking, or maybe He was not serious, or maybe He wasn't in full possession of all his facts.
-I know something more, and so it is my duty to tell the Guru.
-After all, He is from the Himalayas, and these people don't know our civilisation, our culture, so it is better to educate Him.
+It is the ego that says: 'I will not obey', or it is the ego that says, 'Well, was the Guru in his proper mind when he said that?
+Maybe he was joking, or maybe he was not serious, or maybe he was not in full possession of all his facts.
+I know something more and so it is my duty to tell the Guru.
+After all, he is from the Himalayas and these people do not know our civilisation, our culture.
+So, it is better to educate him.'
 One moment you are feeding the ego, the next you are asking the Guru to please remove the ego.
-Our mind creates innumerable reasons why I cannot, or should not, implicitly obey the Guru.
-"Well, supposing He gives the wrong instruction, and I implicitly obey it, and it leads to disaster?
-My life may be ruined, or His life may be ruined, or the whole mission might collapse."
+Our mind creates innumerable reasons why we cannot or should not implicitly obey the Guru.
+'Well, supposing he gives the wrong instruction and I implicitly obey it and it leads to disaster?
+My life may be ruined, or his life may be ruined, or the whole mission might collapse.'
 All this is subject to end in any case, all these things will crumble one of these days.